jhui/jhui.github.io/_posts/2017-01-05-Deep-learning-Information-theory.markdown

 ### KL Divergence

-In deep learning, we want a model with data distribution $$Q$$ resemble the distribution $$P$$ from the model.
+In deep learning, we want a model predicting data distribution $$Q$$ resemble the distribution $$P$$ from the data.
 Such difference between 2 probability distributions can be measured by KL Divergence which is defined as:

 $$
 \begin{split}